 Too often the value of whitespace is diminished.
 Right now, any misconceptions you have lingering about the value of whitespace, lock those away.
 These refreshing spaces are used to:

 Use white space to create visual hierarchy within the text; let it show the readers what the need-to-know is.
 The size of type should correlate to the space available around it.
 Consider this for gaps between lines of text as well, so each sentence is more easily digested.
 This is so important that Human Factors International conducted a study, and the results showed whitespace between paragraphs and in the margins increased reader comprehension by nearly 20 percent.
 Another tip, let these spaces rid the website of overcrowding and information overload.
 Think of it this way, will a salesperson be more successful when loud and in your face, or will a salesperson be more successful when welcoming and presenting a clear, concise message.
 Most websites are for-profit in one way or another, so design a website that approaches visitors how you would like to be approached.
-And one more thing, whitespace does not mean empty and white.
-It can be any color, or even a background image, like the Pivotal Innovation website, so use that imagination!

 10 Pound Gorilla designed this web page for Pivotal Innovation.
 It clearly shares the company’s message and is easily scannable.
 The whitespace is not actually empty space, but it helps to tell a little bit more about the company, visually, as it leads the viewer’s eyes to the down arrow where they can continue to view more of the site.